-The report below includes overall assessment of NGOs monitoring team regarding the extent of adoption of recommendations of the European Committee for the Prevention of Torture and Inhuman or Degrading Treatment or Punishment (CPT) and the Protector of Human Rights and Freedoms (hereinafter: Ombudsman) to improve respect for the rights of patients in Dobrota Hospital in Kotor, with further recommendations of the monitoring team pertaining to Psychiatric Clinic in Podgorica and Psychiatric Unit at the General Hospital in Nikšić.

-The first report was published in November 2012 and was developed mostly on the basis of information obtained during the visits to the Hospital, Clinic and Unit in the period from 17 September to 4 November 2011, and from other sources.
-Final assessment of implementation of the recommendations from the first report was published in February 2013.
+The report includes the assessment of NGOs monitoring team regarding the extent of adoption of recommendations of the European Committee for the Prevention of Torture and Inhuman or Degrading Treatment or Punishment (CPT) and the Protector of Human Rights and Freedoms (hereinafter: Ombudsman) to improve respect for the rights of patients in Dobrota Hospital in Kotor, with further recommendations of the monitoring team pertaining to Psychiatric Clinic in Podgorica and Psychiatric Unit at the General Hospital in Nikšić.
+This is the first report developed on the basis of information obtained during the visits to the Hospital, Clinic and Unit in the period from 17 September to 4 November 2011, and from other sources.
+Final report, assessing the progress in the implementation of all recommendations will be published in September 2012.